dclw29/DSFU-Net/README.md

 # Contact

-For questions on the generation of the training data, please contact Chloe at chloe.fuller@esrf.ch
+For questions on the generation of the training data, please contact Chloe at chloe.fuller@esrf.fr

 For questions or issues with the network, please submit a ticket above, or contact Lucas at: lucas.rudden@epfl.ch